dll110/dll110.github.io/_posts/2023-09-07-overconfidence.md

 2. Then we can actually start with anomaly detection, which was the first bottleneck I thought I'd encounter.

 Also since there’s probably updates to image recognition now, I could look into what is currently state of the art and see if I encounter a similar problem.

+Addendum 2024/02/20:

+I'm reading the book "The Evolution of Biological Information" and this sentence was reminiscent:
+"The Brain is not confused by the out-of rhythm tones...Instead, these Brains fall into familiar patterns, and issue their (incorrect) verdicts with full confidence."
+(491)